mvsg2/mvsg2/README.md

 - 🔭 I’m currently working on Quantum Computing and AI-related projects
-- 🌱 I’m currently learning everything I can in the areas of Computer Vision, Natural Language Processing, Quantum Machine Learning
+- 🌱 I’m learning everything I can in the areas of Computer Vision, Natural Language Processing, Quantum Machine Learning
 - 👯 I’m looking to collaborate on any revolutionary ideas that benefit the world in the long run (open to all kinds of research!)!
 - 📫 How to reach me: mvsg2002@gmail.com